 |13.||Panasonic FZ200||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |14.||Panasonic FZ150||Y||stereo / -||-||-||mini||2.0||-||-||-|

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the V-LUX 4 does not provide wifi capability.

 Both the V-LUX 4 and the A6300 have been discontinued, but can regularly be found used on ebay.
 The V-LUX 4 was replaced by the Leica V-LUX Typ 114, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica V-LUX 4 Manual (free pdf) or the online Sony A6300 Manual.
+Further information on the features and operation of the V-LUX 4 and A6300 can be found, respectively, in the Leica V-LUX 4 Manual (free pdf) or the online Sony A6300 Manual.